-Seven Wildcats Earn Postseason Accolades from Phil Steele
+Seven Wildcats earn postseason accolades from Phil Steele

 MANHATTAN, Kan.
-(K-State Athletics) – Led by Second Team All-American kick returner Joshua Youngblood, Kansas State had seven players earn postseason honors from Phil Steele on Monday.
+(KSNW) – Led by Second Team All-American kick returner Joshua Youngblood, Kansas State had seven players earn postseason honors from Phil Steele on Monday.

 In addition to being an All-American, Youngblood was named a First Team All-Big 12 performer, while defensive end Wyatt Hubert was also a first-team pick.
 Left tackle Scott Frantz and place kicker Blake Lynch were named to the second team, and center Adam Holtorf, defensive end Reggie Walker and punter Devin Anctil were on the third team.